-Compared to the rest of the competition in this review, the Roclite 290 impressively tied with the Nike Terra Kiger 4 as the highest overall rated shoes.
-Compared to that model, it had a narrower forefoot and seemed to hug the foot slightly more snugly, but felt a bit less protective underfoot, and was a smidge heavier.
-Most impressively, it was able to outperform the extremely aggressive lug patterns on both the Saucony Peregrine 7 and the Salomon Speedcross 4, especially when it came to grip on wet rock, which is why we awarded it our Top Pick for Traction.
+Compared to the rest of the competition in this review, the Roclite 290 impressively tied with the Nike Terra Kiger 4 as one of the highest overall rated shoes.
+It had a narrower forefoot and seemed to hug the foot slightly more snugly, but felt a bit less protective underfoot, and was a smidge heavier.
+Most impressively, it was able to outperform the extremely aggressive lug patterns on both the Saucony Peregrine 8 and the Salomon Speedcross 4, especially when it came to grip on wet rock, which is why we awarded it our Top Pick for Traction.

 There is no doubt that foot protection is the weakness of this shoe, and so it will be appreciated more by agile runners with a nimble, light-footed running style who like to dance over rough terrain more than they simply like to stomp right through.
 Despite a midsole rock plate, this shoe has the lowest forefoot stack height in this review of a mere 13.5mm and sports a lot of flexibility.
 While it has a thick, rubberized toe-bumper, as well as rubberized overlays that cover the high wear areas of the mesh fabric upper, these features do more to protect the shoe itself from over-wear, than they will guard your foot against impacts from obstacles.

-While it was on the more sensitive and less protective end of the spectrum in this review, the Roclite 290 still dampened the effect of tromping over sharp rocks better than the highly sensitive Altra Superior 3.5 or the slipper-like La Sportiva Helios 2.0.
-It was only slightly less protective than its most similar competitors, both in feel and in overall score, the Terra Kiger 4 and Peregrine 7.
+While it was on the more sensitive and less protective end of the spectrum in this review, the Roclite 290 still dampened the effect of tromping over sharp rocks better than the highly sensitive Altra Superior 3.5 or the similarly zero-drop Topo Runventure 2.
+It was only slightly less protective than its most similar competitors, both in feel and in overall score, the Terra Kiger 4 and Peregrine 8.
 We gave it 5 out of 10 points for this metric.